MooseCowBear/MooseCowBear.github.io/README.md

 # plttr

+Welcome to my first project.

 plttr was developed as a simple-to-use and extremely stripped down, web-based Excel-alternative intended for use in an introductory physics course.
+It was inspired by nPlot.

 Its main features are a table that allows students to add calculated columns and the ability to perform several canned fits on data obtained from the table.